What Is Shoulder Dystocia?

 The term “dystocia” is derived from two Ancient Greek words, “dys-,” a prefix meaning “bad,” and “tokos,” meaning “childbirth.”
 Shoulder dystocia is a type of birth complication in which one of the baby’s shoulders becomes lodged against the mother’s pubic symphysis above the pelvic opening.
 When this happens, there is a major risk of injury or death for both the mother and child, as the child may suffer oxygen deprivation due to compression of the umbilical cord, and the mother may experience tearing in the uterus, cervix, vagina or rectum.

 What Types Of Birth Injury Does Shoulder Dystocia Cause?

 Brachial plexus injury is perhaps the most common type of birth injury related to shoulder dystocia.
 The brachial plexus is a network of nerves extending from the lower neck through the shoulder and down into the arm and hand.
-It is susceptible to damage if the obstetrician pulls too hard in an attempt to resolve a shoulder dystocia, as the nerves may be stretched, ripped or even torn from their roots, resulting in the paralyzing condition known as Erb’s palsy.
-Shoulder dystocia can also potentially cause cerebral palsy, as the compressed umbilical cord may result in hypoxic ischemic encephalopathy, a condition of oxygen deprivation that leads to permanent brain damage.
+It is susceptible to damage if the obstetrician pulls too hard in an attempt to resolve shoulder dystocia, as the nerves may be stretched, ripped, or even torn from their roots, resulting in the paralyzing condition known as Erb’s palsy.
+Shoulder dystocia can also potentially cause cerebral palsy, as the compressed umbilical cord may result in hypoxic-ischemic encephalopathy.
+This is a condition caused by oxygen deprivation that leads to permanent brain damage.